A scoping review is a literature review that aims to provide a preliminary assessment of the size and scope of the available research literature.

 Sum up the key points from your review, the current state of the literature on the topic, and potential directions for future research.

-To illustrate the utility and diversity of scoping reviews, let’s delve into some real-world examples:
+To illustrate the utility and diversity of scoping reviews, let us delve into some real-world examples:

 A researcher might conduct a scoping review to explore the types and features of mental health apps available in app stores, understanding their functionalities, target audiences, and underlying psychological theories.

-Given the rapid advancements in VR technology, a scoping review might be conducted to gauge how VR is being used in educational settings, the subjects it’s being applied to, and the outcomes of such interventions.
+Given the rapid advancements in VR technology, a scoping review may be conducted to assess how VR is being utilised in educational settings, the subjects to which it is being applied, and the outcomes of such interventions.

-As sustainability becomes a hot topic, a researcher might want to understand how small businesses are implementing sustainable practices, what challenges they face, and the range of reported outcomes.
+As sustainability becomes a hot topic, researchers may want to understand how small businesses are implementing sustainable practices, the challenges they face, and the range of reported outcomes.

-To understand the landscape of evolving dietary trends, a scoping review could be conducted to identify popular diets, their nutritional implications, and their impact on long-term health.
+To understand the landscape of evolving dietary trends, a scoping review could be conducted to identify popular diets, their nutritional implications, and their long-term health impact.

 A scoping review is a type of research synthesis that aims to map the key concepts, types of evidence, and gaps in a specific research area.
 Unlike systematic reviews, which assess the quality and synthesise findings of studies, scoping reviews provide an overview of the existing literature regardless of study quality.